sakshiag/terraform/website/source/docs/providers/softlayer/r/lb_local_service.html.markdown

 * `port` | *int*
     * (Required) Specifies the destination port for the Local Load Balancer Service.
 * `service_group_id` | *string*
-    * (Required) The id of the Local Load Balancer Service Group that this Service will be associated with.
+    * (Required) The `service_group_id` of the Local Load Balancer Service Group that this service will be associated with.
 * `weight` | *int*
     * (Required) The weight of the Local Load Balancer Service Group.
 * `health_check_type` | *string*